Al3zama1/swe-notes/CCNA/37 - Secure Shell (SSH).md

 R1>
 ```
-* `login local` tells the device to require a user to login using one of the configured username on the device.
+* `login local` tells the device to require a user to login using one of the configured usernames on the device.
 ### Automatic Logout
 ```
 R1(config-line)#exec-timeout 3 30